Linux Setup

 TL;DR

-4. Don't distro-hop, but if you do, use VMs or an old, spare machine, not your daily-driver, to experiment.
+6. Don't distro-hop, but if doing so, use LIVE CDs, VMs or an old, spare machine, not a current daily-driver machine, to experiment.

-7. Scripts below help you install some classic packages that help Linux work well as a daily-driver OS.
+9. The scripts below are intended to assist in installing some commonly-used packages that help Linux work well as a daily-driver OS.

 Introduction